Causes of income inequality in the United States: Race and gender disparities

 Since 1953 the income gap between male and female workers has decreased considerably but remains relatively large.
 Women currently earn significantly more Associate's, Bachelor's, and master's degrees than men and almost as many Doctorates.
 Women are projected to have passed men in Doctorates earned in 2006–2007, and to earn nearly two thirds of Associate's, Bachelor's, and master's degrees by 2016.

-Though it is important to note that income inequality between sexes remained stark at all levels of educational attainment.
+Income inequality between sexes remained stark at all levels of educational attainment.
 Between 1953 and 2005 median earnings as well as educational attainment increased, at a far greater pace for women than for men.
 Median income for female earners male earners increased 157.2% versus 36.2% for men, over four times as fast.
 Today the median male worker earns roughly 68.4% more than their female counterparts, compared to 176.3% in 1953.
 The median income of men in 2005 was 2% higher than in 1973 compared to a 74.6% increase for female earners.

 Racial differences remained stark as well, with the highest earning sex-gender demographic of workers aged 25 or older, Asian males (who were roughly tied with white males) earning slightly more than twice as much as the lowest-earning demographic, Hispanic females.
 As mentioned above, inequality between races and gender persisted at similar education levels.
 Racial differences were overall more pronounced among male than among female income earners.
 In 2009, Hispanics were more than twice as likely to be poor than non-Hispanic whites, research indicates.
 Lower average English ability, low levels of educational attainment, part-time employment, the youthfulness of Hispanic household heads, and the 2007–09 recession are important factors that have pushed up the Hispanic poverty rate relative to non-Hispanic whites.
 During the early 1920s, median earnings decreased for both sexes, not increasing substantially until the late 1990s.
 Since 1974 the median income for workers of both sexes increased by 31.7% from $18,474 to $24,325, reaching its high-point in 2000.